jbrendel/ansible_cluster_setup/README.md

 Specify the cloud provider you wish to use in EXT.ARCHITECTURE.cloud_provider.
 Currently, only "ec2" is supported.

+After this playbook has run, a fully populated inventory file can be found in the location specified by EXT.ARCHITECTURE.cloud_inventory_dump_file.
+This inventory file can be used to run the normal site.yml playbook against an existing, dynamically created cluster, in case you wish to re-visit a host or modify some settings in the already running instances.

+    $ ansible-playbook -i /var/tmp/cloud_inv -e "@vars/extra_vars.yml" site.yml

 For Amazon EC2:
     Please make sure that these environment variables are set: